hopeross/AOC2022/readme.md

 Day 3: hey I kinda like my solution for today

 Day 4: a bit of a struggle honestly and it's back to being ugly as hell, but I'm keeping up with the developers at the office so I'm happy.

+Day 5: zomg don't look tis a hot steaming mess.
+I got the answers but wow was that no bueno.